Adcyma/Docs/v1/administration/Settings/identityprovider.md

-# Identity Provider
+# Identity Provider Settings

-The Identity Provider Settings page is where you configure the connection between Adcyma and your external identity provider, such as Entra ID.
-This setup is essential for enabling Adcyma to communicate with your tenant.
+The Identity Provider Settings page allows you to modify the existing connection between Adcyma and your organization's external identity provider, such as Microsoft Entra ID.
+Since these settings were configured during your initial Adcyma setup, this page is typically used when you need to update credentials, change configurations, or troubleshoot connectivity issues.

-* Identity Provider: Choose the identity provider you want to connect with.
-For example, Entra ID.
+## Current Settings Overview

+You can review and update the following connection parameters as needed:

+**Identity Provider**
+Select your organization's identity provider from the available options (e.g., Microsoft Entra ID).

+**Client ID**
-* Client ID: This is the unique ID assigned to your application by the identity provider.
-It's used to identify your app.
+The unique application identifier assigned by your identity provider.
+This ID allows the system to recognize and authenticate your specific application instance.

-* Tenant ID: The unique ID for your organization in the identity provider's system.
-* Client Secret: A secure key provided by the identity provider to authenticate your application.
-Keep this private.
+**Tenant ID**
+Your organization's unique identifier within the identity provider's directory system, ensuring connections are routed to the correct organizational tenant.

+**Client Secret**
+A confidential authentication key provided by your identity provider.
+This secret must be kept secure and should never be shared or exposed publicly.

 <br/>
 <img src="/img/IdentityProvider1.webp" style={{ maxWidth: '1400px', height: 'auto', border: '2px solid black', borderRadius: '5px' }} />
 <br/><br/>
-After filling in the fields, click Save to apply the settings or enable SSO.

-<h2>Exchange Authentication</h2>
+After making any necessary changes, click **Save** to update your configuration settings.

+## Exchange Authentication

-This is also where you can download a certificate to upload to your Entra ID application, enabling Adcyma to communicate with your Exchange Online environment.
+This section provides additional integration capabilities for Microsoft Exchange Online environments.
+Here you can download the necessary certificate to upload to your Entra ID application, establishing secure communication between Adcyma and your Exchange Online services.

 :::info
-This is optional and only required if you want Adcyma to perform Exchange Online-related tasks, such as converting a User mailbox to a Shared mailbox.
+Exchange authentication is optional and only required if you want Adcyma to perform Exchange Online-related operations, such as converting User mailboxes to Shared mailboxes or other Exchange management tasks.
 :::

 <br/>
 <img src="/img/IdentityProvider2.webp" style={{ maxWidth: '1400px', height: 'auto', border: '2px solid black', borderRadius: '5px' }} />
 <br/><br/>

-<h2>SSO (Single Sign-On)</h2>
+## Single Sign-On (SSO)

-You can enable SSO by toggling the Enable SSO option.
-When enabled, all users will log in through the configured identity provider.
+Control user authentication by toggling the **Enable SSO** option.
+When enabled, this feature directs all user logins through your configured identity provider.
+When disabled, users will need to authenticate directly with Adcyma using their individual credentials.

 <br/>
 <img src="/img/IdentityProvider3.webp" style={{ maxWidth: '1400px', height: 'auto', border: '2px solid black', borderRadius: '5px' }} />
 <br/><br/>

+## Managing Your Settings

+- Update your Client Secret when it expires or as part of regular security rotations
+- Coordinate SSO changes with your IT team to minimize user disruption
+- Test configuration changes in a non-production environment when possible
+- Keep your identity provider application permissions aligned with current Adcyma requirements
+- Review and update authentication certificates before they expire